X-Sensing/python_dashboard_resources/deploy_cloud_and_AWS_notes/AWS_deploy_notes.md

  ## Adding and elastic (static/unchanging) IP

- - A static IP is preferable for an EC2 running webapps or for simplifying
+ A static IP is preferable for an EC2 running webapps or for simplifying
  ssh login.
 Without a fixing elastic IP to your EC2 the IP address will change each time you turn the instance off and on.

- - **details to add**
+From the main EC2 dashboard menu:

+- Action Menu >> Manage IP >> Allocate an Elastic IP
+- On the new screen select: Allocate
+- This makes a new Static (Elastic) IP address
+- Action Menu >> Associate Elastic IP >> From the Pulldown menu select the appropriate EC2 >> Select Associate

+The EC2 now has an IP address that will not change.

  ### Some setup hints for Linux EC2